 When a company redeems or purchases its own voting shares, any resulting increase in the percentage of shares carrying voting rights in which a person or group of persons acting in concert is interested will be treated as an acquisition for the purpose of Rule 9.
-Subject to prior consultation, the Panel will normally waive any resulting obligation to make a general offer if there is a vote of independent shareholders and a procedure on the lines of that set out in Appendix 1 is followed.
+Subject to prior consultation, the Panel will normally waive any resulting obligation to make an offer under Rule 9 if there is a vote of independent shareholders and a procedure on the lines of that set out in Appendix 1 is followed.